 Finally, we will look at instances of the sum-product phenomenon, which says that it is impossible for a finite set of integers to be simultaneously additively- and multiplicatively structured.
-This section draws from a particularly rich set of other mathematical areas, including graph theory, geometry and analysis.
+This section draws from a particularly rich set of other mathematical areas, including graph theory, geometry and analysis, as well as previous sections of the course.
 Nonetheless, prerequisites will be minimal and we will develop what we need from scratch.